newaetech/DesignStartTrace/README.md

 and start having fun.
 This [example Jupyter notebook](jupyter/TraceWhisperer.ipynb) shows a bunch of examples.
-This notebook supports both CW305 and CW610 (PhyWhisperer) platforms.
-You'll need ChipWhisperer capture hardware, and either a CW305 or a CW610.
+This notebook supports the CW305, CW610 (PhyWhisperer), and ChipWhisperer-Husky platforms.
+If you're using trace on the CW305 or CW610 platform, you'll also need ChipWhisperer capture hardware (e.g. ChipWhisperer-Lite).
 The target may be the CWLITEARM; other targets with SWO and/or parallel trace ports (such as the CW308 K82F target) can also be used.

 Use `help(TraceWhisperer)` to see which methods are available.
 At a low level, trace is configured on the sniffing side via configuration and status